textlint/textlint/README.md

 [![textlint logo](http://textlint.github.io/media/logo/spaced/textlint-logo.png)](http://textlint.github.io/)

 > The pluggable linting tool for text and markdown.
-> It is similar to [ESLint](http://eslint.org/ "ESLint"), but textlint for natural language.
+textlint is similar to [ESLint](http://eslint.org/ "ESLint"), but it's for use with natural language.

 <!-- textlint-disable -->